Chapter Seventeen: Unravelled

 Yali stepped closer, shouting in my face.
 “Yes, like this!
 Exactly like this!
 When I saw Justicar draw her sword on you, my first thought was, ‘what powers do I need so I can get there and save you?’
 And my second thought was ‘how loud do I have to yell at Alchemist so they’ll be scared enough to hurry up and do what I say, but not scared enough to mess it up?’
 If I had wasted time thinking about how to be nice to them, you would be dead right now!
 If I hadn’t forced them to try and make a weapon back then, I wouldn’t have had anything to bluff her with!
 So don’t ever tell me not to think about something because it’s too cruel!
 For my entire life, I have had to be the one who sees what has to be done, when everyone else can only see what’s right in front of them!
 I have always been the one who does what has to be done, when no one else will!”

 I wanted to argue back, but against the thunder of her words, I didn’t feel like I could say anything at all.
 It was the first time she had ever aimed the full force of her anger and judgment directly towards me.
 It wasn’t like I couldn’t handle it, but… shit.
 I could finally understand how she was the same person who had bullied another kid into a nervous wreck.
-And at the same time, that terrifying power, lurking right under the surface… It was part of why I’d always loved her, why I couldn’t get enough of her.
+And at the same time, that terrifying power, lurking deep under the surface… I suddenly knew that it was part of why I’d always loved her, why I couldn’t get enough of her.

 And the worst part was, she wasn’t wrong.